jdputsch/confluence-space-user-management/README-dev.txt

 Development Rules
 -----------------

-However, before you make any changes please read and accept the following guidelines:
+Before you make any changes to the project, please read and accept the following guidelines:

 1) All changes to the plugin must not be specific to any single organization that might be using confluence.